ridassaf/ShutterIsland/README.md

 The following steps were performed to generate the images:

 1. Call the Compare Region Viewer service provided by PATRIC.
-An example command is: curl --max-time 300 --data-binary '{\"method\": \"SEED.compare\_regions\_for\_peg\", \"params\": [\"$peg\", 10000, 20, \"pgfam\", \"representative+reference\"], \"id\": 1}'         https://p3.theseed.org/services/compare\_region"
+The following command includes the parameters we used in our study: curl --max-time 300 --data-binary '{\"method\": \"SEED.compare\_regions\_for\_peg\", \"params\": [\"$peg\", 10000, 20, \"pgfam\", \"representative+reference\"], \"id\": 1}'         https://p3.theseed.org/services/compare\_region"
     Where $peg is the query gene of interest.
 Repeat this call for all genes/pegs of interest and place all the output jsons in one folder (let's call it **input\_jsons**).
 1. Run the program **JsonToCoordinates.py** with **input\_jsons** as input to parse the JSON files into a different format to be used by the image generating software.
 The resulting file will be **xyc.txt**, which is the input to **CoordsToJpg.java**.